1999 AMC 12 Problems

 Solution:

 The -coordinates of the intersection points are the roots of Because both leading coefficients are the terms cancel, so has degree at most and therefore at most roots.
-Three intersections are achievable.
+The bound is attainable, for example by taking and whose graphs intersect at

 Thus, the correct answer is C.